 In summary, we’ve doubled the number of core reward levels from 50 to 100, and halved the amount of XP required to reach each level.

 Suggestion for further improvement: It would be great to see the level progression outside of the rewards track and the notifications after the game.
 Maybe a level progress bar around your player icon that is always visible as you’re playing?

 Hearthstone’s New Reward System Encourages Different Player Behaviour

 For a long time, Hearthstone was solely about winning.
 The systems in place reflected this.
 Last time, I even mentioned how the new system should reward players for the appropriate behaviour, which, in my mind, was trying to win.

 However, with the recent updates to the rewards and achievements systems, I’ve come to realise that the appropriate or desired behaviour that the developers are trying to encourage has changed as Hearthstone has evolved over the years.
-The new system encourages players to try different modes and play in creative ways rather than being laser focused on winning.
+The new system encourages players to try different game modes and play in creative ways rather than being laser focused on winning.
 This, along with the new core set and Classic Mode, are some of the big steps that Hearthstone is taking to set up its direction for the next seven years.
 And with the recent improvements to the rewards and achievements systems, I think it’s in pretty good shape.

 - Blizzard Entertainment.
 “Rewards Track Refresh & Diamond Cards.”
 Hearthstone, 18 March 2021.
 Web.
 15 April 2021.